-Speakers will discuss their own experience on the ground and present research from Electing Peace, edited by USIP Senior Program Officer Jonas Claes.
+Speakers discussed their own experience on the ground and presented research from Electing Peace, edited by USIP Senior Program Officer Jonas Claes.
 The volume can be ordered at the USIP bookstore.

-The event will be webcast, and you can join the discussion on social media with the Twitter hashtag #ElectingPeace.
+The event was webcast, and you can follow the discussion on social media with the Twitter hashtag #ElectingPeace.

 Ambassador Fareed Yasseen